Dave-McCraw/pkg-emoncms/readme.md

 | [MQTT](https://github.com/elyobelyob/mqtt) | manual only |

 See the linked readme files for individual modules' installation instructions.

+### Restart services

+Once you have installed emoncms, you need to enable it in Apache:

+    sudo a2ensite emoncms

+Now is also a good time to ensure that `mod_rewrite` is also running:

+    sudo a2enmod rewrite

+Now restart Apache:

+    sudo /etc/init.d/apache2 restart

 ### In an internet browser, load emoncms: